-- to promote the well-being of and public regard for independent schools in the Commonwealth of Virginia
+- Promoting the well-being of and public regard for independent schools in the Commonwealth of Virginia;

-- to safeguard the interests of these schools in matters of legislation and regulation
+- Safeguarding the interests of its member schools in matters of legislation and regulation;

-- to act as an evaluating and accrediting organization for independent schools in Virginia
+- Serving as the leader in evaluating and accrediting independent schools in Virginia;

-- to foster mutually beneficial relations with the Virginia State Department of Education, the Virginia Council for Private Education, and other educational agencies
+- Fostering mutually beneficial relations with the Virginia State Department of Education, the Virginia Council for Private Education, and other educational agencies;

-- to assist member schools in maintaining standards of excellence
+- Assisting member schools in maintaining standards of excellence;

 The Virginia State Department of Education initially oversaw the accreditation of independent and other private schools.
 By July 1, 1987, the State authorized the oversight of the accreditation of nonpublic pre-school, elementary, and secondary schools by the Virginia Council for Private Education (VCPE).
 (22.1-19 of the Code of Virginia).
 The Virginia Association of Independent Schools is a fully Approved Accrediting Member of VCPE and, therefore, recognized by the State of Virginia to accredit Virginia’s independent schools.